-The push toward efficient, high-performance buildings has involved both technologies and programs.
+The push toward efficient, high-performance buildings has entailed cutting-edge technologies and programs.
 Next week, at ACEEE’s popular biennial Summer Study on Energy Efficiency in Buildings, more than 350 speakers will explore this promising trend — from data analytics and connected devices to building codes and federal programs.

 At Summer Study, Rashkin will offer key takeaways of his experience.
 Chief architect of DOE’s Building Technologies Office, he will present the paper, “What We Learned Getting to 2 Million ENERGY STAR Certified Homes that is Positioning Zero Energy Ready Homes for Exponential Growth.”
 He said that while many factors contributed to the first program’s success, five were critical: energy efficiency, a supply chain, targeted goals, market-ready specifications, and effective messaging.

 In a phone interview, excerpted below, Rashkin talked about the prospects for the ZERH program.

 How is the program faring since its 2012 launch?

 We have built a great foundation for zero.
 Every month, there are significant indications that we’re really getting to the tipping point.
 In the last few weeks, we picked up a 5,000-unit development in Fort Collins, Colorado, which is very significant because it’s 100% zero-energy ready.
 Late last year, we picked up a 3,200-unit development in Prescott, Arizona.